 Miso-Sesame Gazpacho, Labneh Foam, Trout Roe

 My mom asked what I was cooking the day I first made this.
-I told her gazpacho, and she replied “gazpacho? in the wintertime?”
+I told her gazpacho, to which she replied, “Gazpacho?
+In the winter time?”

-This gazpacho might not seem like one for the faint of heart (or apparently those who are season-ist), but I find confidence in the fact that my roommate, who was very skeptical about this Euro-Asian inspired mixture of fruit and vegetables topped with roe, actually really, really liked it.
-This gazpacho is refreshing, almost spa-like, and light in weight but packed with umami from the kombu dashi and miso.
-The labneh foam cuts the salt with some tang and the optional but much loved fish roe on top is just the icing on the cake.
+This gazpacho might not seem like one for the faint of heart (or apparently those who are season-ist), but I find confidence in the fact that my roommate, who was very skeptical about a Euro-Asian-inspired mixture of fruit and vegetables topped with roe, actually really, really liked it.
+This gazpacho is refreshing, almost spa-like, and light in weight but packed with umami from the kombu dashi anad miso.
+The labneh foam cuts the salt with some tang, and the optional, but much loved, fish roe is just the icing on the cake.
 The almonds and tahini create a velvety, rich texture that in turn makes this a little more satisfying than a tomato-based gazpacho, and, in my opinion, very socially acceptable for the winter time.

 Miso-Sesame Gazpacho + Labneh Foam